-Our German A curriculum incorporates the standards of the curriculum taught at German Gymnasien.
+Our German Language and Literature curriculum incorporates the standards of the curriculum taught at German Gymnasien.
 It strives to develop the student’s speaking, listening, reading and writing skills through engaging activities.

 For instance, students practice their oral communication skills, not only in class discussions, but also in debates, book presentations, role playing as well as through the production of audio-books or movies.
 At the same time, the students expand their horizons by reading and analyzing a variety of written and visual texts.

 The GAIS library contains a large collection of German books for all ages and interests, which helps students develop a love for reading.
 Writing skills are taught step-by-step to prepare them for composing more complex texts such as persuasive essays and literary analyses.

 Another important part of our curriculum is the promotion of language awareness.
 Students continuously work and reflect on their vocabulary, grammar and spelling throughout the year and according to their specific needs.
 We take advantage of the students’ multilingualism by using comparisons between German and English or other languages to introduce important vocabulary and grammatical concepts.
 This contrastive approach is especially supportive for students who have German as their second language.

 The linguistic, communicative and analytical skills acquired in the language A program are fundamental to all other subjects.
 Therefore, we emphasize transdisciplinary connections in our units.